darrenjkt/MS3D/README.md

 # MS3D
 This is the official code release for
-- **MS3D**: Leveraging Multiple Detectors for Unsupervised Domain Adaptation in 3D Object Detection **[[Paper](https://arxiv.org/abs/2304.02431)]** **[[Video](https://youtu.be/4g-NVmz3gj4)]**
+- **MS3D**: Leveraging Multiple Detectors for Unsupervised Domain Adaptation in 3D Object Detection [[Paper](https://arxiv.org/abs/2304.02431)] [[Video](https://youtu.be/4g-NVmz3gj4)]
-- **MS3D++**: Ensemble of Experts for Multi-Source Unsupervised Domain Adaption in 3D Object Detection **[[Paper](https://arxiv.org/abs/2308.05988)]** (code and models will be updated in this repo soon)
+- **MS3D++**: Ensemble of Experts for Multi-Source Unsupervised Domain Adaption in 3D Object Detection [[Paper](https://arxiv.org/abs/2308.05988)] (code and models will be updated in this repo soon)

-MS3D is an **auto-labeling** framework for vehicles and pedestrians that generates high quality labels for re-training of 3D detectors on a variety of lidars, regardless of their density.
-Simply using our generated labels for training a VoxelRCNN on the Waymo dataset achieves a vehicle detection of 70.3 BEV AP on the official validation dataset, only 3.5 BEV AP less than training with human-annotated labels.
+MS3D is an **auto-labeling** framework for vehicles and pedestrians that generates high quality labels for training of 3D detectors on a variety of lidars, regardless of their density.
+Simply using our generated labels for training VoxelRCNN on the Waymo dataset achieves a vehicle detection of 70.3 BEV AP on the official validation dataset, only 3.5 BEV AP less than training with human-annotated labels.
+Read our papers to find out more.

 <p align="center">
   <img src="docs/media/ms3d++_framework.png">